Essential SEO Checklist 2020

 2. Optimise By Location

-To give your business the best chance of sitting at the top of the results page for geographic search queries, you need to ensure you have pages that are focused on specific locations.
+give your business the best chance of sitting at the top of the results page for geographic search queries, as well as in voice search queries, you need to ensure you have pages that are focused on specific locations.

 To optimise by location, focus on including locational keywords in important places such as your title tag, meta description and body copy, but don’t overdo it as it needs to be natural, not forced.